 Wat Pho, better known as the Temple of the Reclining Buddha, famous for its giant reclining Buddha which is 46 metres long.
 Wat Pho has four chapels with gilded Buddha images, long rows of golden statues, and elaborate murals.
 The temple is also the national center for the teaching and preservation of traditional Thai medicine.
 It is also a fantastic place to get a traditional Thai massage.

 Grand Palace and Wat Phra Kaew

 The Grand Palace and Wat Prakaew appeal to all who have visited them.
 Originally built in 1782, the palace served as Thailand’s royal residence for 150 years.
-There are many impressive buildings within the palace complex, including Wat Phra Kaew (Temple of Emerald Buddha), which houses the small but prominent and highly revered Emerald Buddha from the 14th century.
+There are many impressive buildings within the palace complex, including Wat Phra Kaew (Temple of the Emerald Buddha), which houses the small but prominent and highly revered Emerald Buddha from the 14th century.

 Chinatown (Yaowarat Road)

 Chinatown in Bangkok is an area in Bangkok that has been settled by Chinese since the foundation of Bangkok in 1780.
 Every small road in Chinatown is packed with market stalls, sidewalk restaurants and gold shops.
 Chinatown has a frenzied vibe of commerce that draws visitors in.
 The lively smell of Chinese bakeries and fresh seafood wafts gently through the air of Chinatown’s streets.